tkrisztian95/sample-python-flask-api-vscode-remote-dev/readme.md

-# Using VS Code remote development in Docker container (Ptyhton & Flask)
+# Using VS Code remote development in Docker container (with Ptyhton & Flask)
-The main purpose of this repo is to create a sample Python app and try out development using VS Code's Remote Development feature with Docker containers.
+The main purpose of this repo is to create a sample Python app and try making a consistent workflow locally for development.
+Visual Studio Code can do it so easily with just 1 plugin Remote Development with Docker containers.
+The steps can be altered for whatever the chosen environment required is.
+This also possible with WSL.

 Motivation:
-I would like to develop, interpret and run my Python code remotely without installing Python interpreter and packages on my Windows machine.
-Instead spin up a Python Docker container with all required dependencies.
+I would like to develop and run my Python code remotely/in a virtualized environment (similar to prod) without installing Python or any dev related packages/utils on my Windows machine.
+Instead, I just want to spin up a Python Docker container where I can find everything inside what I need.

 Main tasks I want to achieve:
 - [X] Setup remote Python development with Visual Studio Code